shekinahsmith/traneinfo/README.md

 # Traneinfo
-New SEO site buil for Ingersoll Rand and Mediagistics: www.trane.com/residential/p/
+New SEO site build for Ingersoll Rand and Mediagistics: www.trane.com/residential/p/

 I was resposible for creating the base template and structure for the Markdown files and Hexo to allow for easy page creation and for another teammate to help create the interior pages.
 Created the dealer locator, zip lookup and the base the style and structure for site.
 Also, created the Vuex store structure.